el10savio/GoCrawler/README.md

 # GoCrawler

-A distributed web crawler implemented using Go, Postgres, RabbitMQ and Docker
+A distributed asynchronus web crawler implemented using Go, Postgres, RabbitMQ and Docker

 ## Introduction